Cadillac de Ville series: Sixth generation (1985–1993)

-For 1991–1993, Cadillac offered a "Spring Edition" package for the Sedan de Ville and Coupe de Ville in the U.S. This package included full “Phaeton” cabriolet roof, body colour door handles, gold trim, perforated leather seats, and “lace” aluminum wheels.
+For 1991–1993, Cadillac offered a "Spring Edition" package for the Sedan de Ville and Coupe de Ville in the U.S. This package included full “Phaeton” cabriolet roof (installed by ASC), body-color door handles, gold trim package, perforated leather seats, digital instrument cluster, security system and “lace” aluminum wheels.

 1992: For 1992, the Touring Sedan continued as a limited edition option.
 Besides the special features included in the initial 1,500 models from 1991, it featured on Touring Sedans, like other DeVille models, the "Symphony Sound" stereo with cassette was standard, while the optional Delco/Bose music system was available with cassette or single-slot CD player.
 Introduced for 1992, speed-sensitive suspension and traction control (both standard on Touring Sedan when introduced in '91) were available at extra cost on DeVille.
 Approximately 5,300 Touring Sedans were produced for 1992.

 1993: The previously optional speed-sensitive suspension, Computer Command Ride, became standard equipment, and now included a new speed-sensitive steering system.
 Minor trim changes included black-out trim in the grille (used on the 1992 Touring Sedan), and deletion of the chrome strip from the glass divider on the sedan's rear doors.

-The 2-door body style had been declining in sales for several years, and as a result, the 1994 design went into production solely as a 4-door.
+The 2-door body style had been declining in sales for several years, and as a result, the 1994 redesign went into production solely as a 4-door.
 Production of the coupe ended in July 1993.

 1990-1993 Coupe de Ville production details:

 Declining popularity led to the discontinuation of GM's last full-size, six passenger two-door with the 1993 model year.

 1990: Cadillac made 17,507 coupes.
-The full vinyl roof was included in the Spring Edition package (with 4,413 built), which also included perforated leather seat inserts.
+The full-vinyl roof was included in the Spring Edition package (with 4,413 built), which also included perforated leather seat inserts.
 The most popular color was white (5,292 made) and least was medium dark gray (193 made).
 A]l two-doors featured white-wall Michelin tires, and this was the last year for plain wheel covers (2,788 made).
 479 two-doors were exported: Canada (383), Japan (81), and Saudi Arabia (15).
 The 1990 Coupe de Ville was priced at $26,960.

 1991: Cadillac manufactured 10,057 examples.
 Of those, 9,799 featured optional leather (in dark maroon, 19 were made, 11 in leather and 2 in velour).
 The most popular exterior color was white (2,967 made); least was medium dark gray (58 made).
 3,397 Spring Edition were made.
 1,122 featured the optional Bose sound system (752 with cassette, 370 with compact disc).
 Cadillac produced 164 for export: Canada (126), Japan (23), Persian Gulf countries (5), Puerto Rico and U.S> Virgin Islands (3), and Europe (7).
 Pricing was $30,205 for Coupe de Ville.